BLUE HORIZON 1261

 "Yeah, go ahead."
 Merlin looked up in time to see the ursine firefighter lowering the platform to the ground.
 Jiro was leaning heavily against one of the side rails, coughing hard into the crook of an arm.

 Merlin's first impulse was to rush to his friend's aid, but the medic moved first and held him back with a firm hand.
-Without a word to him, Merlin knelt down in front of the lynx.
-"Are you going to be okay?" he asked her gently.
+Merlin turned and knelt down in front of the lynx.
+"Are you going to be okay?" he asked gently.

 Paramedics from the ambulance rushed over them just as the front section of the diner collapsed in on itself.
 Two firefighters with hoses were nearly buried in the rubble, but both managed to dash away just in time.
 New flames licked out around the debris and more hoses were opened up into the structure.

 One of the paramedics knelt down in front of the waitress with Samantha, but the harried feline buried her face in Sam's shoulder and refused to talk.
 "I think Jessica's in shock," the lynx said quietly.

 The paramedic, a male lion with broad shoulders, turned to her.
 "I know this has been traumatic, but can you tell us what happened?" he asked.